Verifier-free Test-Time Sampling for Vision-Language-Action Models: Experiments

-To further validate our method's generalization beyond simulation environments, we conduct real-robot experiments on a 7-DoF Franka Research 3 robot arm.
-We use the publicly released $\pi_{0}$-FAST-DROID as the base model for evaluation, which fine-tunes the pre-trained $\pi_{0}$-FAST on the DROID dataset \citep{khazatsky2024droid}.
+To further validate our method's generalization beyond simulation environments, we conduct real-world robot experiments on a 7-DoF Franka Research 3 robot arm. {We use the publicly released $\pi_{0}$-FAST-DROID as the base model for evaluation, which fine-tunes the pre-trained $\pi_{0}$-FAST on the DROID dataset \citep{khazatsky2024droid}.}